Maintaining good genital hygiene is necessary whatever the time of the month, but why is menstrual hygiene so important?

 Make sure you wash correctly.
 Avoid using heavily perfumed soaps – these are guaranteed to be filled with chemicals that can disrupt the natural flora of the vagina.
 It’s best to use warm water, but if you feel like you need to use a soap make sure it has a mild, natural formula that is gentle on intimate skin.
 The vagina is self-cleaning so don’t try to wash the inside your vagina (also known as douching).
 This is a big no-no, even on your period!
 Just gently cleanse your vulva and the surrounding areas and your body will magically clean itself out.

 Try wipes for on-the-go freshness

 Menstruating can make you feel like you need to have a quick clean ‘down there’ more regularly, especially if your flow is heavy.
 Pad wearers are more prone to menstrual blood drying around the vulva.
-To help freshen up on the go, why not try our moist tissues?
+To help freshen up on the go, why not try flushable moist tissues?
 They’ll leave you feeling cleaner between period product changes, and they’re TRULY safe to flush down the toilet!

 During your period, your body temperature is warmer, which means more sweat.
-If you’re worried about odour or you’ve just come back from a gym session, carry our moist tissues or natural intimate wipes to give you some piece of mind.
+If you’re worried about odour or you’ve just come back from a gym session, carry some natural intimate wipes with you for a quick freshen up.